VizGrimoire/GrimoireLib/README.md

 ## Tests

 There are some tests available.
-Before running the test, you need to load the test databases into MySQL.
+Before running them, you need to load the test databases into MySQL.
 For example, for loading the SCM testing database (run from the shell prompt):

 ```
 mysql -u jgb -pXXX -e "CREATE DATABASE cp_cvsanaly_GrimoireLibTests"